microsoft/pxt/tests/compile-test/lang-test0/README-codegen.md

-# Codegen test corpus: conditions and interface dispatch
+# Codegen test corpus: conditions, interface dispatch and loop captures

-Tests for how the compiler lowers boolean conditions and dynamic member access (interface-typed, structural, `any`).
+Tests for how the compiler lowers boolean conditions, dynamic member access (interface-typed, structural, `any`) and captured loop bindings.
 Three layers; each catches what the one before structurally cannot:

 | layer | run | catches |